 Estimates have this reaching approximately $20 million over the holiday.
 I’ll give it a slight Baby bump considering its predecessor easily managed to top forecasts.

-The Boss Baby: Family Business opening weekend prediction: $21.7 million
+The Boss Baby: Family Business opening weekend prediction: $21.7 million (Friday to Monday estimate)

 The domestic box office should experience its largest debut in the COVID era with F9 as the only newcomer joining the fray this weekend.
 The ninth pic in the Fast and Furious franchise is poised to score the largest premiere since Star Wars: The Rise of Skywalker all the way back in December 2019.
 You can peruse my detailed prediction post on it here: